 Good boss?
 Bad boss?
-This Stanford professor of management (and author of seven books on the subject, including The No A**hole Rule) just can’t seem to decide….or explain the difference.
+This Stanford professor of management (and author of seven books on the subject) just can’t seem to decide….or explain the difference.

-On the one hand, for example, he states the obvious: No one wants to work for ‘a certified a**hole’ (p.
+On the one hand, for example, he states the obvious: No one wants to work for ‘a certified asshole’ (p.
 4).
-Nor is this how good bosses even behave, in Prof. Sutton’s opinion.
-As he explains:
+Nor is this how good bosses even behave, as he explains:

 …treating people with dignity is something that skilled bosses do… (p.
 5)

 But later on, he has these odd bits of advice for managers: